cornell-dti/web-dev-class-sp19/README.md

 This course will be covering both client-facing and server-side technologies.
 INFO/CS 1300, or equivalent experience with HTML & CSS, is a pre-requisite.

 ## When is it?
-The first class meeting will (tentatively) be Wednesday, February 20th.
+The first class meeting will (tentatively) be Wednesday, February 20th and end on Wednesday, May 1st.
 This course will be held Wednesday evenings from 8:35 - 9:25 PM, room TBA.

 ## Where does it meet?
 Room TBA